 - 20. The challenge jurisdictions face when permitting medicinal use of unprocessed or partially-processed cannabis is to develop a regulatory regime for production, manufacture, sale and supply that is robust, workable for patients and health professionals and efficient to run.
 This is a particular issue in jurisdictions which choose to retain restrictions around personal supply and use of cannabis. - 21.
 While the medicines approval process is appropriate for the pharmaceutical grade products some of the Misuse of Drugs Act provisions which limit the use of controlled drugs have been designed to restrict illicit use rather than allow a potential legitimate medicinal use.

-withheld under Sq (f)(iv) of the Official Information
+S9 (f)(iv)